 The Good, the Bad and the Ugly of Social Media

-Positive Effect Social Media Has on Teens
+Positive Effects of Social Media on Teens

-Strengthens Teen Friendships
+Social Media Strengthens Teen Friendships

 When you think of social media, cyberbullying might be the first thing that pops into your head.
-However, surprisingly research shows that social media can actually help to strengthen friendships for teens.
-A study by Common Sense Media showed that 52 percent of teens thought that their friendships were improved by social media and 30 percent said it improves their confidence.
+However, surprisingly, research shows that social media can actually help to strengthen friendships for teens.
+A study by Common Sense Media, showed that 52 percent of teens thought that their friendships were improved by social media, and 30 percent said it improves their confidence.
 This makes sense since social media gives you easy access to your friends.
 Not only can you talk to one friend, but you can have a group chat or just virtually hang out.

-Reduces Teen Isolation
+Social Media Reduces Teen Isolation

-Teens Receive Support
+Social Media Helps Teens Receive Support

-Gets Students Writing
+Social Media Gets Students Writing

 Writing is writing.
-While social media writing is informal writing, these sites do get kids writing, which is important to communication development.
+While social media writing is informal writing, these sites do get teens writing, which is important to communication development.
 And some teens get creative with their writing by creating poetry, memes, etc. that they share with their friends through sites like Instagram and Snapchat.
 Writing and communication don't just encompass academic writing.
-Texts and tweets help teens to find their inner voice, according to Edutopia.
+Texts and tweets help teens find their inner voice, according to Edutopia.

-Enhances Global Connections
+Social Media Enhances Global Connections

-Offers a Creative Outlet
+Social Media Offers a Creative Outlet

 Negative Effects of Social Media on Teens